openbridge/embedded-api/README.md

 ## State API.

-The Openbridge State API is a RESTFUL API, that supports. `GET` and`POST` It is used pass the state of a transaction around to other APIs and applications with an identifying token.
-It is a prerequisite to creating Oauth based identities with the Openbridge OauthAPI.
+The Openbridge State API is a RESTful API that supports `GET` and `POST`.
+It is used to pass the state of a transaction to other APIs and applications with an identifying token.
+It is a prerequisite for creating OAuth-based identities with the Openbridge OAuth API.

 <details>
  <summary><code>POST</code> <code><b>https://state.api.openbridge.io/state/oauth</b></code></summary>